otrv4/otrv4/otrv4.md

 conversation whenever it detects the correspondent supports it; or so that it refuses to send non-encrypted messages to Bob, ever.

+Query Messages are not allowed to be sent in `ENCRYPTED_MESSAGES` state.

 The version string is constructed as follows:

 If she is willing to use OTR, she appends a byte identifier for the versions in